-- (iv) Notwithstanding this subclause, Parental Leave may be paid either before or after any other paid leave taken during a period of Parental Leave. - (i) Absence on paid Parental Leave counts as qualifying service for the purpose of accruing entitlements to Personal Leave, Annual Leave and Long Service Leave. - (j) The Employer may request evidence of primary care giver status. - (k) Payment for a Part Time Employee is to be determined according to an average of the hours worked by the employee over the preceding 12 months, or their ordinary working hours at the time of commencement of Parental Leave, whichever is greater. - (l) Where an employee is on a period of half pay Parental Leave and their employment is terminated through no fault of the employee, the employee will be paid out any period of unused paid Parental Leave equivalent to the period of leave the employee would have accessed had they been on Full Pay Parental Leave when their termination occurred. - (m) An employee eligible for a subsequent period of paid Parental Leave as provided for under subclause 47.2(h) will be paid the Parental Leave as follows: - (i) According to the employee's status, classification and ordinary working hours at the time of commencing the original period of paid Parental Leave; and - (ii) Not affected by any engagement as a Casual Employee in accordance with subclause 47.17 or Special Temporary Employment undertaken in accordance with subclause 47.18. - (n) Subject to the provisions of this subclause, all other provisions of this clause apply to employees on paid Parental Leave. - (o) An Eligible Casual Employee has no entitlement to paid leave under this clause with the exception of the entitlement to paid leave as provided under subclause 47.11(b).
-Nothing in this clause confers a change in the employment status of a Casual Employee. - (p) Service by an Eligible Casual Employee with a WA Public Sector employer will count as service for the purposes of determining 12 months' continuous service as per clause 47.19(a) where: - (i) the Eligible Casual Employee has become a permanent or fixed term contract employee with the Employer; and - (ii) the break between the period of eligible casual employment and permanent or fixed term contract employment is no more than three months.
+- (i) Paid Parental Leave will be paid at the Base Rate of Pay and subject to subclause 49.19(h)(ii) and (iii) will not include the payment of allowances or penalty payment. - (ii) An employee in receipt of a Higher Duties Allowance for a continuous period of 12 months or more immediately prior to commencing paid Parental Leave, is to continue to receive the Higher Duties Allowance for the first four weeks of paid Parental Leave. - (iii) An employee who is entitled to be paid Higher Duties Allowance in accordance with subclause 49.19(h)(ii) and elects to take paid Parental Leave at half pay will be paid the Higher Duties Allowance at the full rate for the first four weeks only. - (iv) Notwithstanding this subclause, Parental Leave may be paid either before or after any other paid leave taken during a period of Parental Leave. - (i) Absence on paid Parental Leave counts as qualifying service for the purpose of accruing entitlements to Personal Leave, Annual Leave and Long Service Leave. - (i) The Employer may request evidence of primary care giver status. - (k) Payment for a Part Time Employee is to be determined according to an average of the hours worked by the employee over the preceding 12 months, or their ordinary working hours at the time of commencement of Parental Leave, whichever is greater. - (l) Where an employee is on a period of half pay Parental Leave and their employment is terminated through no fault of the employee, the employee will be paid out any period of unused paid Parental Leave equivalent to the period of leave the employee would have accessed had they been on Full Pay Parental Leave when their termination occurred. - (m) An employee eligible for a subsequent period of paid Parental Leave as provided for under subclause 49.2(h) will be paid the Parental Leave as follows: - (i) According to the employee's status, classification and ordinary working hours at the time of commencing the original period of paid Parental Leave; and - (ii) Not affected by any engagement as a Casual Employee in accordance with subclause 49.17 or Special Temporary Employment undertaken in accordance with subclause 49.18. - (n) Subject to the provisions of this subclause, all other provisions of this clause apply to employees on paid Parental Leave. - (o) An Eligible Casual Employee has no entitlement to paid leave under this clause with the exception of the entitlement to paid leave as provided under subclause 49.11(b).
+Nothing in this clause confers a change in the employment status of a Casual Employee. - (p) Service by an Eligible Casual Employee with a WA Public Sector employer will count as service for the purposes of determining 12 months' continuous service as per clause 49.19(a) where:

+- (i) the Eligible Casual Employee has become a permanent or fixed term contract employee with the Employer; and - (ii) the break between the period of eligible casual employment and permanent or fixed term contract employment is no more than three months.

-47.20 Application of entitlement to unpaid Parental Leave to grandparents
+49.20 Application of entitlement to unpaid Parental Leave to grandparents